Non-Bloch self-energy of dissipative interacting fermions

-Our self-energy formula can be applied with equal effectiveness to systems with PBC, where momentum $k$ becomes a good quantum number.
-In this case, we should take $\beta=\exp(ik)$ in Eq. \eqref{Eqn:SelfEnergyBZ}.
-In Fig. \ref{PBC}, we compare the self-energy for the same model with different boundary conditions, explicitly showing the boundary sensitivity.
-Notably for PBC, the spectrum of quasi-particles before perturbations is gapless at $k=-\frac{\pi}{2}$, and interactions open a gap which scales as $U^2$.
+\textit{Periodic boundary condition---}The self-energy formula can be applied with equal effectiveness to systems under PBC, where the real momentum $k$ becomes a good quantum number.
+In this case, we should take $\beta=e^{ik}$ in Eq. \eqref{Eqn:SelfEnergyBZ}.
+In Fig. \ref{PBC}, we compare the self-energy for the same model under different boundary conditions, explicitly showing the boundary sensitivity.
+Notably, for PBC, the spectrum before perturbations is gapless at $k=-\frac{\pi}{2}$, and interactions open a gap which scales as $u^2$.
 This is in sharp contrast to the common wisdom for closed 1D systems, where weak interactions are usually non-perturbative and drive the system to the Luttinger liquid phase, characterized by collective low-lying excitations.
-We elucidate the differences through a detailed analysis of the integral formula at the gapless point: to consider the ``low-energy" regime near the singularity $(k_1,k_2)=(-\pi/2,-\pi/2)$, we introduce the infrared variables $p_{1(2)}=k_{1(2)}+\pi/2$, then the integral is approximated as $\sim \frac{u^2}{\gamma}\int dp_1 dp_2\frac{(p_1^2-p_2^2)-\frac{1}{2}p_1^2(p_1^2-p_2^2)}{p_1^2+p_2^2+p_1p_2}$.
+We elucidate the differences through a detailed analysis of the integral formula at the gapless point: to consider the ``low-energy" regime near the singularity $(k_1,k_2)=(-\frac{\pi}{2},-\frac{\pi}{2})$, we introduce the infrared variables $p_{1(2)}=k_{1(2)}+\frac{\pi}{2}$, then the integral is approximated as $\sim \frac{u^2}{\gamma}\int dp_1 dp_2\frac{(p_1^2-p_2^2)-\frac{1}{2}p_1^2(p_1^2-p_2^2)}{p_1^2+p_2^2+p_1p_2}$.
 The denominator is of the second order and is symmetric with respect to $p_1$ and $p_2$.
 In the numerator, the leading asymmetric term vanishes, while the next term is of the fourth order which leads to no divergence.

-The differences between dissipative and closed systems are mainly rooted in the presence of complex spectrum in the former case.
+More generally, the stability of dissipative quasiparticles can be traced to the absence of long-range correlations in the steady state.
+In a one-dimensional closed fermionic system, perturbation theory fails due to power-law decaying correlations in the ground state~\cite{Giamarchi2003Quantum}.
+For quadratic fermionic Liouvillians built from local operators, however, steady-state correlations decay exponentially in space~\cite{Zhang2022Criticality,Barthel2022Solving}, thus precluding divergences in perturbative calculations.